wslu42/QArcade/README.md

 # The deliverables

   We would like to use micro-qiskit in pico8 with a combination of raspberry pi as our platform, and the final deliverable will be a table-top arcade machine for quantum game developers, including open-sourcing the entire tutorials from coding to arcade schematics.
-We will be delivering four quantum games developed for three weeks, and we will build and assemble the arcade with the aid of a 3D printer in parallel.
+We will be delivering four quantum games developed in six weeks, and we will build and assemble the arcade with the aid of a 3D printer in parallel.

  Four quantum games are currently planned and we hope to demonstrate two of them in two weeks.
 A complete set of physical arcade machine and four to five quantum games will be delivered at the begining of June, 2021.